 Gloves are something we don’t skimp on when it comes to winter camping—we often bring multiple pairs to ensure we can still do everything while wearing them that our non-gloved hands could do.
 For example, a pair of waterproof ski gloves like the Black Diamond Guide is perfect both for traveling through the mountains and working with snow around camp.
 For tinkering with smaller equipment that requires fine motor skills, we like having a pair or two of liner gloves: wool, fleece, or other synthetic materials do the trick.
 Liner gloves are particularly important while working with a stove—metal is an excellent conductor of cold and can cause instant ice burn if you touch it with bare skin.

 A good, warm beanie will work wonders for keeping you cozy, especially at camp.
-For winter camping, we actually prefer to have two hats: one thin, lightweight option for our higher-output afternoons of hiking or skinning, and one warmer option to switch into at night.
-Many people also bring along a brimmed hat like a baseball cap for bluebird days, although that is a novelty item.
+For winter camping, we actually prefer to have two hats: one thin, lightweight option for our higher-output afternoons of hiking or skinning (Skida has some great snug-fitting options), and one warmer option to switch into at night.
+Many people also bring along a brimmed hat like a baseball cap for bluebird days.

 15. Warm Socks